dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-encrypt-state.md

 You now have a Dapr state store that's configured to fetch the encryption key from a secret named `mysecret`, containing the actual encryption key in a key named `mykey`.

 The actual encryption key *must* be a valid, hex-encoded encryption key.
 We recommend using 128-bit encryption keys; 192-bit and 256-bit keys are supported too.
-Dapr will error and exit if the encryption key is invalid.
+Dapr errors and exists if the encryption key is invalid.

 > As an example, you can generate a random, hex-encoded 128-bit (16-byte) key with:
 >